Blueback Shad

 Colors

-Deep bluish-green or navy on the dorsal (back) side, with brilliant silver sides and a white underbelly; often features a single small dark spot just behind the gill cover.
+Deep bluish-green or grayish-blue on the back, fading into bright iridescent silver on the sides and a white belly; a single small dark spot is located just behind the gill cover.

 Key Features

-- Streamlined, silvery body with a deeply forked tail
+- Slender, streamlined body with a deeply forked tail

-- Internal lining of the body cavity (peritoneum) is black.
+- Peritoneum (lining of the body cavity) is usually black

 When You’ll See Them